kdoore/CS2335-Gitbook/minigame_-_view.md

 ###Dynamic Interaction with Goals and Consequences

-The MiniGame is the portion of the Project where the player can dynamically interact with a player sprite, with some objective or goal that will result in some game data generated that will have consequential impact on the player experience in subsequent scenes in the game.
+The MiniGame is the portion of the Project where the player can dynamically interact with a player sprite, with some objective or goal that will result in some game-data generated that will have consequential impact on the player experience in subsequent scenes in the game.

 In order to design the logic of the mini-game, we must first overview several concepts that impact our code design.